• Free shipping on all orders

 One might assume because cats are considered intelligent, quick, sharp, and smart that they must have a big brain or at least a decent-sized one.
 Surprisingly, a cat’s brain is relatively small when compared to other species.
 It is only around 5 centimeters (2 inches)—not much bigger than your pinky finger, weighing in at around an ounce or 25–30 grams.
 A cat’s brain accounts for just under 1% of its body mass, compared to about 2% in a human and about 1.2% in dogs, and contains around 300 million neurons 1.

-Felines are fascinating creatures, displaying and acting with a lot of intelligence, and can even pick on emotions and emotional states from their owner, which figures, given a cat’s brain structure, is 90% similar to our human ones.
+Felines are fascinating creatures, displaying and acting with a lot of intelligence, and can even pick on emotions and emotional states from their owner, which figures, given a cat’s brain structure, are 90% similar to our human ones.
 While research into the cat’s brain is still fairly low, it is ongoing, with new information being discovered as time progresses.
 But what are some interesting facts we know about the feline brain already?

 hepper-cat-paw-divider